marblestation/ADSBackEndTask/README.md

 ### Run container

-Run using the web service as it was copied when the image was built:
+Run using the web service as it was copied when the image was built (replace the ADS token by your own one):

 ```bash
 docker run -it --rm -p 127.0.0.1:5000:5000 -e ADS_DEV_KEY=K4aaZR79FowCVkPUxwMeYGnHEx5mVFJuwPvI5OYK marblestation/adsbackendtask